rxliuli/userjs/packages/unblock-web-restrictions/README.md

 ## Help

-If you find a domain name that is not yet supported, you can click _Tampermonkey => Unblock web restrictions => Unlock Restrictions_ to take effect, or, put it on [GitHub Issues](https://github.com/rxliuli/userjs/issues) , So that everyone can update the domain name to lift the restriction.
+If you find a domain name that is not yet supported, you can click _Tampermonkey => Unblock web restrictions => Unlock Restrictions_ to take effect, or, put it on [GitHub Issues](https://github.com/rxliuli/userjs/issues) so that everyone can update the domain name to lift the restriction.

 ![image.png](https://i.loli.net/2019/10/15/xypJIQnbtN4DuWM.png)